Search This Blog

 His look, his behaviors, his writing are very LGBT+ coded.

-And that's also what I love about these manipulative very smart villains, they're way more seductive than any other kind of villain to me, I love their sass, their grins, I love how manipulative they are because through their manipulations they manipulate us as well, it makes them more impredictible and interesting.
+And that's also what I love about these manipulative very smart villains, they're way more seductive than any other kind of villain, I love their sass, their grins, I love how manipulative they are because through their manipulations they manipulate us as well, it makes them more impredictible and interesting.

 The World made me suffer in a lot of way and I've been taught so many time that I don't belong in it.
-The World taught me that in people's eyes I wasn't born a human and I didn't deserve anything, that I was always an annoying useless waste of ressources for a lot of people who don't even know my existence but assume that people like me don't deserve to live "natural selection" or whatever.
+The World taught me that in people's eyes I wasn't born a human and I didn't deserve anything, that I was always an annoying useless waste of ressources for a lot of people who don't even know my existence but assume that people like me don't deserve to live, "natural selection" or whatever.
 So of course I'll love monsters who try to destroy that World.
-Because through these monsters I feel avenged but through them I also remember that no matter what the World says I'm a human and that I should cherish my humanity.
+Because through these monsters I feel avenged but through them I also remember that no matter what the World says I'm a human, because like my villains I have a lot of feelings (and boy how Sam is full of feelings).
 That's the thing when we love a villain, through them we love and cherish the part of ourself that we rejected.

-And maybe we love flawed irredeemable characters because it gives us hope that we can be loved with our "flaws" too.
+Because it gives us hope that we can be loved with our "flaws" too, just the way we love them, as imperfect as they are.

 As I said above, you're being taught that you deserve the pain and reject.
-So eventually, like a lot of marginalized people, I would just hate myself too, because it was apparently a normal thing to do because I was taught I was to blame for not being normal and that normality should be the only thing I crave.
+So eventually, like a lot of marginalized people, I would just hate myself too, because it was apparently a normal thing to do, I was to blame for not being normal after all, for having a weak body and normality should be the only thing I crave.

-So the thought that everyone can have a second chance, even villains who hurt, is comforting.
+So the thought that everyone can be loved, even villains who hurt, is comforting.
 Because even if we never hurt anyone but ourself, through self hatred comes hurt, sometimes physical, sometimes psychological and sometimes both.
 And through hurt comes guilt and you need to appease that through a second chance.

 And that's also something I love about Sam, he's suffering an internal conflict